Timetec/civic-issue-tracker/README.md

 *   **Public Transparency Dashboard**: The landing page showcases recently resolved issues, providing transparency to the public on the platform's effectiveness.
 *   **Secure Authentication**: A complete login and registration system.
 *   **Fully Responsive Design**: A clean, modern UI built with Tailwind CSS that works seamlessly on desktop and mobile devices.
-*   **Mock Backend**: Utilizes browser `localStorage` to provide a fully functional, persistent experience without needing a live backend—perfect for a hackathon.
+*   **Backend Abstraction Layer**: The frontend is architected to seamlessly switch between a local `localStorage` mock backend and a live remote backend by setting a single environment variable.

 ---